-Kansas Department of Agriculture Plant Protection and Weed Control 1320 Research Park Drive Manhattan, KS 66502

-Tel: (785) 564-6685 FAX: (785) 564-6779
+Kansas Department of Agriculture Plant Protection and Weed Control 1320 Research Park Drive Manhattan, Kansas 66502 PH: (785) 564-6698 FAX: (785) 564-6779

-The following copy of selected statutes are made available by the Kansas Department of Agriculture for the convenience of the public and is to be used only as a reference.
-While the Kansas Department of Agriculture has made every effort to accurately reproduce these statutes, they are not the official statutes of the State.
-The Kansas Statutes Annotated (K.S.A.), published by the Revisor of Statutes should be consulted for the text of the official statutes of the State.
+The following copy of selected statutes and regulations is being made available by the Kansas Department of Agriculture for the convenience of the public and is meant to be used only as a reference.
+While the Kansas Department of Agriculture has made every effort to accurately reproduce these statutes and regulations, they are not the official statutes and regulations of the State.
+The Kansas Statutes Annotated (K.S.A.), published by the Revisor of Kansas Statutes, and the Kansas Administrative Regulations (K.A.R.), published the Secretary of State should be consulted for the text of the official statutes and administrative regulations of the State.